AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 *Breathe in, this is the only equation in the article*

-Each of row of these matrices corresponds to one token (*a token is a word part that LLMs are trained on*).
+Each row of these matrices corresponds to one token (*a token is a word part that LLMs are trained on*).

 <p align="center">
   <img src="/assets/images/token_example.png" alt="Alt text" style="max-width: 100%;">
   <em style="font-size: 0.8em;">Figure 1.
 Example of tokens seen by ChatGPT</em>
 </p>

-At inference, tokens are generated one by one which requires a lot of dot-products between these matrices for each token in the sequence.
-In pure PyTorch, these matrices are re-computed from scratch at each generation, even for tokens that were already seen.
+At inference, tokens are generated one by one which requires a lot of dot-products between these matrices.
+In pure PyTorch, these matrices are re-computed from scratch at each decoding step, even for tokens that were already seen.
 So, everytime a new token is generated, everything is forgotten, and the sequence with the new token is fed back.
 This is why it is slow, and gets slower with longer sequences.

 <p align="center">
   <img src="/assets/images/pytorch_decoding.gif" alt="Transformers-based decoding in PyTorch" />